tislander1/arginine/readme.md

-This conversion tool is used to create GraphML networks using LibreOffice Draw.
+<h1>The Arginine graph conversion tool is used to create GraphML networks using LibreOffice Draw.</h1>

 Read in SVG exported by LibreOffice Draw 25.8.0.4 (X86_64) Can read elements: